aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

           title: 'Test item 2',
           description: 'my other test item',
           status: 'pending'
-        }),
-        new ToDoItem({
-          id: '3',
-          title: 'Test item 3',
-          description: 'my other test item',
-          status: 'pending'
         })
       ]
+    };
   }

 }
-}
 ```

-You may notice that we are using dummy data to populate our todo list.
+You may notice that we are using some dummy data to populate our todo list.

 In Part 3, we will switch it with real backend data using a GraphQL query with AWS AppSync.

 #### Creating listTab View